Search:

 3) What Constitutes Conflict of Interest

-An actual or potential conflict of interest occurs when an employee or Trustee is in position to influence a decision that may result in a personal gain for the employee or Trustee or for a family member as a result of the Library’s business dealings.
-For the purposes of this policy, a Trustee or employee has an interest in a proposed transaction if he/she has a financial interest in it in a material amount, or has a financial interest in any organization involved in the proposed transaction, or holds a position as Trustee, Director, or principal officer in any such organization or receives any indirect remuneration or gifts or favors.
+An actual, potential, or the appearance of a conflict of interest occurs when an employee, officer, or Trustee is in position to influence a decision that may result in a personal gain for the employee, officer, or Trustee (or for a family member) as a result of a Library business dealing.
+For the purposes of this policy, a Trustee, officer, or employee has an interest in a transaction if he/she may derive personal gain, or is a member or employee of a firm, or owns or controls stock in a firm, or is an officer or director of a firm with which the Library engages in a transaction.

 4) Determining Whether a Conflict of Interest Exists